kaisenlinux/manpages-dev/packages/netdiscover.md

        -n node
               Last IP octet of the source IP used for scanning.
 You can change it if the default host (x.x.x.67) is already used. (allowed range is 2 to 253, default 67)

        -d     Ignore  configuration  files at home dir (for autoscan and fast mode only).
 This will use default ranges and IPs for autoscan and fast mode.
-See below for information about con‐ figuration files.
+See below for information about configuration files.

        -f     Enable fast mode scan.
 This will only scan for .1, .100 and .254 on each network.
 This mode is useful while searching for ranges being used.
 After you found such range  you can make a specific range scan to find online boxes.

        -P     Produces an output suitable to be redirected into a file or to be parsed by another program, instead of using interactive mode.
-Enabling this option, netdiscover will stop af‐ ter scanning given ranges.
+Enabling this option, netdiscover will stop after scanning given ranges.

        -L     Similar to -P but continue program execution to capture ARP packets passively after the active scan.  phase to capture ARP packets passively.

        -N     Do not print header.
 Only valid when -P or -L is enabled.

        -S     (DEPRECATED) Enable sleep time suppression between each request.
 If set, netdiscover will sleep after having scanned 255 hosts instead of sleeping  after  each  one.
 This mode  was  used  in  netdiscover  0.3 beta4 and before.
 Avoid this option in networks with packet loss, or in wireless networks with low signal level. (also called hardcore mode)

 USAGE
        If passive mode (-p), scan list (-l) or scan range (-r) options aren't enabled, netdiscover will scan for common LAN addresses (192.168.0.0/16, 172.16.0.0/12 and 10.0.0.0/8).